Notimatica/docs/introduction.md

 {#what-are-web-push-notifications}
 ## What are Web Push Notifications?

-Web push notifications are the best thing in web since the the invention of hyperlink.
+Web push notification probably is the best thing in the Web since the the invention of hyperlink.
 These are messages that come from a website.
 User sees them on a desktop even when the website is not open in a browser.
 It is a great new marketing tool to engage and retain users on a website without getting their email or other contact details.

 Here are most common use cases for web push notifications: